brentreeves/blee-team/README.md

 # Team Builder (web)

-A browser version of `../python/swaps.py`.
 One self-contained file: open `blee-team.html` by double-clicking it.
 No server, no node, no build step, no network — the whole search runs in the page, and the preferences you paste never leave your machine.